sophiedavidson/EyeTrackingMouse_Pupil/README.md

  ## About the Project

  **Author**: Sophie Davidson
- **Topic**: Created for IMT Atlantique as part of the Baudin Internships in France Program **Purpose**:  Generate a gaze controlled mouse cursor using Pupil Capture by Pupil Labs.
+ **Topic**: Created for IMT Atlantique as part of the Baudin Internships in France Program
+ **Purpose**:  Generate a gaze controlled mouse cursor using Pupil Capture by Pupil Labs

 **Dependencies:**
 - pyglet